 After everything that Neville went through, he certainly deserved to live happily-ever-after, and we were so pleased to learn that he did.
 Even though the film version of Neville seemed to have a crush on Luna, J.K.
 Rowling revealed that it was Hannah Abbott (a Hufflepuff from his year at school) that he ended up marrying.
 The pair of them even lived together above the Leaky Cauldron – which sounds like a lot of fun to us.

 Neville always had a passion, not to mention a real talent, for Herbology.
-He was happiest when learning about magical flora, fauna and fungi or tending to his beloved plants, such as his Mimbulus mimbletonia.
+He was happiest when learning about magical flora and fungi or tending to his beloved plants, such as his Mimbulus mimbletonia.
 Remember when Neville was so excited to demonstrate its defence mechanism?
 And it spurted Stinksap throughout the carriage on the Hogwarts Express – drenching everyone?
 Anyway, when we heard that Neville had gone on to become a Herbology Professor, we were thrilled.
 He even taught Harry, Ginny, Ron and Hermione’s children… even if they were reluctant to pass on their parents’ warm wishes.

 Rose.
 Remember to send Neville our love.